 “Every child should have the chance to fulfill their potential.
 Investing in programs and policies that support young children and their families is a moral good, a social imperative, and essential to our future.”

-Stephanie Schmit is a senior policy analyst with CLASP's child care and early education team as well as legislative coordinator.
-Her work is focused on quantitative and qualitative analysis of data, state technical assistance, and federal and state policy analysis.
-Ms. Schmit has expertise in home visiting, data analysis, and state and federal child care and early education policy.
-Prior to joining CLASP, she worked at the National Center for Parents as Teachers in St. Louis, focusing on policy and advocacy for young children.
-Additionally, she worked in direct practice doing home visits through an early childhood program in Cincinnati, OH.
-Ms. Schmit has a bachelor's degree in social work from the University of Cincinnati and a master's degree in social work—with a concentration in children, youth and families—from Washington University.
+Stephanie Schmit is CLASP’s Director of Child Care and Early Education.
+Her work focuses on the intersectional needs of families and the foundational role that child care plays in helping meet them through federal and state policy analysis and state implementation of federal programs.
+Ms. Schmit has expertise in state and federal child care and early education policy, home visiting, data analysis, and maternal mental health.
+Stephanie has worked at CLASP for over ten years—having served as a policy analyst and senior policy analyst on CLASP’s Child Care and Early Education team prior to her current role.
+Before joining CLASP, she worked at the National Center for Parents as Teachers in St. Louis, focusing on policy and advocacy for young children and in direct practice doing home visits through an early childhood program in Cincinnati, OH.
+Ms. Schmit has a bachelor’s degree in social work from the University of Cincinnati and a master’s degree in social work from Washington University in St. Louis.